CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-06-18.md

    - no update
 - [ ] @tux - Team document template wanted; Help needed
    - [ ] @timlegge has started on something; happy to discuss with @tux; PR in the works
-   - @robrwo - not so much a different kind of doc as possible different way to report vuln
+   - @robrwo - not so much a different kind of doc as possible different way to report vulnerabilities
   - no update
 - [ ] @robrwo mini-project to encourage the popular modules to add a security policy for a list
    - Sounds like a good idea